deksa89/Insect-classification-model-tensorflow-keras/README.md

 # INTRO

-This is my second project in machine learning, in which I tried to repeat the same project, Insect classification model pytorch, but this time using another popular deep learning framework -Tensorflow/Keras.
+This is my second project in machine learning, in which I tried to repeat the same project, Insect classification model with pytorch, but this time using another popular deep learning framework -Tensorflow/Keras.

 I noticed that creating the model itself was easier since there are a lot of examples and explanations online and it's also less verbose than Pytorch but once you make a mistake it is harder to debug.
 And another big difference to me, as a beginner in machine learning, is that Tensorflow from time to time seems like a completely new language unlike Pytorch, which is more pythonic.